Mokkujin/checkmk-haproxy-localcheck/README.md

 a localcheck to monitore haproxy

+---

+## Install it

-place here  /usr/lib/check_mk_agent/local
+1. place here  /usr/lib/check_mk_agent/local

-restart check_mk_agent
+2. restart check_mk_agent

-do an service discover in WATO
+3. do an service discover in WATO

+---

-sure you have to enable the status page on haproxy first ;)
+## sure you have to enable the status page on haproxy first ;)

 for example:
 ```bash